KhomZ/Facial-Recognition-Based-Student-Attendance-System/README.md

 * [Amish Thapa]()
 * [Keshav Raj Poudel](https://github.com/Keshav-46)
 * [Khom Raj Thapa Magar](https://khomz.github.io/)

 [[Click me!]](https://khomz.github.io/)

 ### Abstract
 Face recognition-based attendance system is a process of recognizing the faces of the students while taking attendance by using face bio-metrics based on high – definition monitor video and other information technology.
 In this face recognition project, a computer system will be able to find and recognize human faces quickly and precisely in images or videos that are being captured through a webcam / a surveillance camera.
-In our face recognition project, a compputer system will be able to find and recognize human faces quickly and precisely in images or videos that are being capptured through a webcam / surveillance camera.
+In our face recognition project, a computer system will be able to find and recognize human faces quickly and precisely in images or videos that are being captured through a webcam / surveillance camera.
 Here, faces will recognized using face recognition algorithm.
 The processed image will then be compared against the existing record and then attendance marked in the database accordingly.
-The human face is the mos distinctive feature used to uniquely identify an individual.
+The human face is the most distinctive feature used to uniquely identify an individual.
 That's why, it is used to trace identity as the possibilities for a face to deviate or being duplicated is low.

 ### Problem Statement